Selling on FB Marketplace - 16 Key Considerations for Higher Conversions

 Whether it’s local buy-and-sell groups or niche-specific communities, sharing your promotions here puts your deals right in front of the people who care most about your products.

 Don’t just drop a link and ghost—engage with members, answer their questions, and build relationships.
+This will strengthen the way promotions help you sell on FB Marketplace.

-In the world of Facebook Marketplace, reviews are pure gold.
 A solid profile with positive reviews signals to potential buyers that you’re trustworthy, reliable, and worth their time.

 Encourage happy customers to leave reviews by giving them a smooth, friendly experience.
 A quick follow-up message thanking them and politely asking for feedback can go a long way.